 However, with the arrival of Alexander in Egypt, the consumption of beer by Greek people increased greatly.
 Of even greater importance was the Greek economic expansion, which created a global market that had never before existed.

 Moreover, new methods of flavoring beer were invented: why?
-Because the scarce Greek knowledge about the production of the famous blonde drink brought to the ears of Egyptians new ideas and new aromas to be discovered.
+Because Greek knowledge about the production of the famous blonde drink brought to the ears of Egyptians new ideas and new aromas to be discovered.
+The addition of cheese during fermentation, for example, had never before been practised by the Egyptian brewers.

 Humble Lettuce Considered an Aphrodisiac by Egyptians